gambitproject/gambit/doc/developer.overview.rst

 in C++ using wxWidgets (see ``src/gui``).
 This is built by ``make`` if an installation of a suitable version of wxWidgets is detected.

-This hybrid architecture aims to maintain some flexibility for future development, by
+This hybrid architecture aims to maintain some flexibility for future development as follows:

 1. Although in practice we expect ``pygambit`` will be the most common path for writing code using Gambit, the C++ implementations are kept separate from the Python wrapper